-The ACT-CA Coordinator will coordinate events, track and facilitate sub-contracts and provide administrative support to ACT-CA staff and Equity Advisory Group.
-The ideal candidate is detail-oriented, experienced at planning events and meetings, works well independently, comfortable with technology and an excellent problem-solver.
+The HEAL-CA Project Coordinator will coordinate events, track and facilitate sub-contracts and provide administrative support to HEAL-CA staff and partner agencies.
+The ideal candidate is detail oriented, experienced at planning events and meetings, works well independently, comfortable with technology and an excellent problem-solver.

-- Scheduling support for all ACT-CA team meetings and team members who conduct business with city leadership, community members and partners.
+- Scheduling support for all HEAL-CA team meetings and team members who conduct business with city leadership, community members and partners.

-- Send communication materials and represent the ACT-CA project to interested community members
+- Send communication materials and represent the HEAL-CA project to interested community members

-- Maintain a master contact list for ACT, receive and organize Technical Assistance (TA) contacts.
+- Maintain a master contact list for HEAL projects, receive and organize Technical Assistance (TA) requests.
 Ensure the list is accurate, relevant contact information is updated

-- Take meeting minutes and track action items for ACT-CA strategy meetings, coalition meetings and learning community meetings.
+- Take meeting minutes and track action items for HEAL-CA strategy meetings and public engagement meetings

-- Travel planning support for ACT-CA team members (finding budget eligible lodging and transportation)
+- Travel planning support for HEAL-CA team members (finding budget eligible lodging, and transportation)

 - Coordinate the creation and submission of expense reports and quarterly reports by tracking, compiling and distributing documents to staff and partners